goravel/docs/digging-deeper/queues.md

 ### Class Structure

-Job classes are very simple, consisting of two methods: `Signature` and `Handle`. `Signature` serves as a task's distinct identifier, while `Handle` method executes when the queue processes the task.
+Job classes are very simple, consisting of two methods: `Signature` and `Handle`. `Signature` serves as a task's distinct identifier, while `Handle` executes when the queue processes the task.
 Additionally, the `[]queue.Arg{}` passed when the task executes will be transmitted into `Handle`:

 ```go
 package jobs